 Zoo Year's Eve

 Audubon Zoo is ringing in the new year at Noon!

 On December 31, from 10:30am to 1:30pm, Audubon Zoo invites families and kids of all ages to celebrate the new year in style with music, games and prizes.

-Pick up a party hat and noise maker, while they last and countdown to Noon to ring in the New Year!
+Pick up a party hat and noise maker, grab a Pepsi drink for toasting, and countdown to Noon to ring in the New Year!
 (All items are while supplies last.)

 This event is free for Audubon members or with paid Zoo admission.